Stuycs-K/finalprojectapcs-3-liu-simon-lei-james/README.md

 # Intended usage:

 A description as to how the project will be used (describe the user interface).
 (CHANGE THIS!!!!!)
 There will be 5 maps to showcase features like fighting, doubling, and terrain affecting combat, along with one final full map to mimic a standard rout map in regular Fire Emblem.
-Click on a player to
+Click on a player to move them and attack or check their stats, conditions, weapons.
+When implemented, switching between the maps will be done by pressing the number keys.